scientific-software-reviewers/Plan/README.md

 * Which module variables and routines should be public?
 Add a suggestion for which variables/routines to make private to the module.
 * Have any bugs been introduced during the code refactoring?

+---

+This work was supported by the Better Scientific Software Fellowship Program, funded by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy (DOE) Office of Science and the National Nuclear Security Administration; and by the National Science Foundation (NSF) under Grant No. 2154495.